20 Ways to Use Cold Pressed Virgin Coconut Oil

 • Hydrogenated coconut oil

-The aforementioned coconut oils are in fact different and they differ in terms of overall characteristics, quality of the oil, flavour, nutritional content, and are suited for different applications.
-Read more here on what makes each of these different.
+The aforementioned coconut oils are, in fact, different and they differ in terms of overall characteristics, quality of the oil, flavour, nutritional content, and are suited for different applications.
+Read more on what makes each of these coconut oils different.

 I. Extraction Method: Cold pressed virgin coconut oil is extracted from fresh coconut meat through mechanical pressing in a traditional wooden or stone-press chekku/ghani without the use of toxic heat or chemical solvents.
 The wooden press is rotated at low rpm without any application of additional heat.
-After extraction, it naturally settles for a few days before filtration and packaging in glass bottles, preserving its natural aroma and freshness.
+After extraction, it naturally settles for a few days before filtration and packaging in glass bottles, preserving the natural aroma and freshness of a true cold pressed oil.

 III.
 Nutrient-dense: Minimal heat application retains its original flavour, aroma.
 The cold pressed coconut oil extraction eliminates processes like solvent and refining, bleaching, and deodorizing thereby keeping intact the original nutritional richness, including medium-chain fatty acids, phytonutrients, and antioxidants.